Why Your Nervous System Feels So Switched On

 That’s it.

-It constantly scans your environment asking:
+It is constantly scanning your environment and asking:

 • Are we safe?